ibm-cloud-docs/cis/managing-for-security.md

 {:deprecated: .deprecated}
 {:generic: data-hd-programlang="generic"}

-# Manage your IBM CIS for optimal security
+# Manage your {{site.data.keyword.cis_full_notm}} for optimal security
 {:#manage-your-ibm-cis-for-optimal-security}
-The IBM Cloud Internet Services (CIS) security settings include safe defaults designed to avoid false positives and negative influence on your traffic.
+The {{site.data.keyword.cis_full}} ({{site.data.keyword.cis_short_notm}})security settings include safe defaults designed to avoid false positives and negative influence on your traffic.
 However, these safe default settings do not provide the best security posture for every customer.
-Take the following steps to be sure that your CIS account is configured in a safe and secure way.
+Take the following steps to be sure that your {{site.data.keyword.cis_short_notm}} account is configured in a safe and secure way.

 **Recommendations and best practices:**